 - During registration all players, parents, and coaches agreed to abide by the program’s code of conduct.
 Violations may result in suspensions or removal from the program.
-If you need a copy of the code of conduct, please email the chairperson.
+If you need a copy of the code of conduct, please visit our website under About Us.

 - All age groups will play at the Harford Sports Performance Center at 121 Industry Lane, Forest Hill, MD 21050.